Brains of jazz and classical musicians work differently, study reveals

-A study published by the Max Planck Institute for Human Cognitive and Brain Sciences (MPI CBS), has found that musicians who work in the two fields demonstrate substantially different brain activity, even when they're playing the same music.
+A study published by the Max Planck Institute for Human Cognitive and Brain Sciences (MPI CBS) in January found that musicians who work in the two fields demonstrate substantially different brain activity, even when they're playing the same music.

 The research could help explain why musicians seem to excel in one or other style, and not usually in both.

 The study outlines two steps in playing the piano: what the pianist is going to play – meaning the keys they press – and how they are going to play – which fingers they should use.

 Classical pianists tend to focus on the second step – the 'how'.
 This means their focus is on technique and the personal expression they add to the piece.

 Jazz pianists on the other hand focus on the ‘what’, meaning they are always prepared to improvise and adapt the notes they're playing.

 The study included 30 professional pianists, half of whom were jazz players and half of whom were classical.

 Both groups were shown a hand playing a sequence of chords on a screen.
 The sequence was scattered with mistakes in harmonies and fingering.
 The pianists had to imitate the hand movements and react to the irregularities, while their brain signals were recorded with sensors on their head.

 The study found that different processes occurred in the brains of the jazz and classical pianists.
 In particular, the jazz pianists' brains began re-planning sooner than the classical pianists' brains.